 cleaning product and sofa cleaning label

-What is the General Stain Removal Process?
+Step-by-Step Guide to General Stain Removal Process?

 While the specific method used may vary widely depending on what material your sofa is, what has been spilled onto it, and instructions from the manufacturer of your sofa and cleaning product.
 We can explore some of the basic steps used in the stain removal and cleaning process.
 While each type of stain may not rely on the same process, there are some common steps, such as: